arqex/urlhub/readme.md

     return '/login';
   }

-  // In any other case, don't intercept the route, re return location;
+  // In any other case, don't intercept the route return location;
 })
 ```

 ## What else?
 That's basically all the functionality.
 This is still a work in progress, still need:
-* Document the API and options
+* Document the API and options.
 * There is a `Link` React component shipped.
 Document it.
+* How to use in node.js without a browser.
 * Write an article to make clear all the advantages.